-Denim, the famous blue material out of which jeans are made is a stretchy fabric by its very nature.
+Denim jeans, the famous blue material out of which jeans are made, is a stretchy fabric and comfortable by its very nature similar to the Citizens Of Humanity Jeans.
 This is where the store phenomenon comes from: when you try jeans on in the store, they might feel tight and too small, but because of the stretchiness, you will find yourself with a far too large pair of trousers before long, if you buy your jeans a size too big for you!

 It’s all in the shape

 There are many shapes and sizes when it comes to jeans, but let’s start with the very basics.
 Straight leg or regular jeans are the most neutral option, and useful if you don’t want to kick off your jeans-wearing endeavour with skinny jeans.
 Bear in mind that with any pair of jeans, the crotch area will stretch just like the rest of the garment.
 If there’s one thing you should bear in mind when you buy a pair of jeans is this: Loose fabric (in most cases) is always a massive no no. If it doesn’t start off tight against your skin, you are going to end up with masses of excess fabric hanging around your legs.

 When you buy jeans with the looser fit you can easily pair them with fitted tops.
 Remember – common fashion rules say that if the top is loose, the bottom should be tighter, and vice versa.
 If you want to look with more structure in spite of your looser jeans, choose an option that allows for less stretch, and cuff it at the bottom.
 To give you a better fit, consider a Venus Freeze Las Vegas body treatment and get rid of those fat and cellulite that make you look unsightly in those jeans.

 Bootcut jeans are another massively popular style.
 They work very well with flats, heels and boots, and give the wearer an excellent multi-functional silhouette.